bocchilorenzo/kobo-bypass/README.md

 Tested on Windows 10 with a Kobo Glo HD with OS version 4.26.16704 (updated on 10th February 2021)

-### Note
+### Notes

-The e-reader path can be copied from the URL bar in the file manager.
+- The e-reader path can be copied from the URL bar in the file manager.
 For example, it could be "D:\\" on Windows.
+- It's important to unmount the device (like any usb drive) before removing it

 ## Todo